Rootes Group: Rootes Securities Limited

 Rootes Limited was renamed Rootes Securities Limited in 1933.
 During the Depression more businesses were picked up as they came available: Karrier (1934), Sunbeam (1934), Clement Talbot (1934) and British Light Steel Pressings (1937) were all bought and made subsidiaries of Humber Limited.
 London's Mayfair coachbuilders and Rolls-Royce and Daimler dealers Thrupp & Maberly had been bought in 1926 their royal warrant always proudly displayed.

 Rootes Limited and exports

-A new Rootes Limited was incorporated in 1933 to hold the very profitable core business of the Rootes brothers: the motor distribution and servicing functions, and its extension and development of export markets.
+A new Rootes Limited was incorporated in 1933 to hold the core business of the Rootes brothers: the motor distribution and servicing functions, and its extension and development of export markets.
 It had been the largest truck and car distributor in the United Kingdom in 1924 and generated the capital to buy manufacturer Hillman, merge Hillman with manufacturer Humber and give the Rootes brothers control of Humber and the manufacturing subsidiaries they would have Humber buy.

 Overseas representation of British motor manufacturers was not limited to group members.